hako-mikan/sd-webui-regional-prompter/README.md

 <img src="https://github.com/hako-mikan/sd-webui-regional-prompter/blob/imgs/sample2.jpg" width="400">

 ### Use common prompt
 If this option enabled, first part of the prompt is added to all part.
+Automatically turned on when ADDCOMM is entered.
 ```
 best quality, 20yo lady in garden BREAK
 green hair twintail BREAK